andersbrekke/GCP-and-Elastic/Step 2 - PubSub setup/README.md

   1. Open the Cloud Shell by clicking the box in the top right corner.

-  2. Paste the below code into the Cloud Shell to create a new bucket and copy data from an existing bucket:
+  2. Paste the below code into the Cloud Shell to create the needed Topics and Subscription:

     export TOPIC=qwiklab-test
     gcloud pubsub topics create $TOPIC